yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/security/enable-encryption-in-transit/add-certificate-kubernetes.md

 1. In the **Certificate Name** field, enter a meaningful name for your certificate.

-1. Click **Upload Root Certificate** and select the root certificate file that you prepared.
+1. Click **Upload Root Certificate** and select the CA certificate file that you prepared.

 1. Click **Add** to make the certificate available.